 So how often do you get a Rostered Day Off?

-For most businesses, an RDO is typically a day off once a fortnight or once a month.
+For most businesses, an RDO is typically one day off every fortnight (two weeks) or month (four weeks).

 So how does a Rostered Day Off work?

 A Rostered Day Off works on the premise that you are working a little bit of extra time every day so you can accrue enough time to have a full shift rostered off and still get paid.

 In the public sector, a standard workday is often 7.6 hours (which is 7 hours, 36 minutes)

 If employees still work 8 hours each day they accrue an additional 0.4 hours (24 minutes) for each day they work.

 Over a standard month, by working 19 days with an extra 24 minutes they have accrued 7.6 hours.

 This enables employees to have a fully rostered day off once a month.